 Yes, for most cases you can use chainsaw mills for such DIY lumber projects.
 I believe it’s one of the cheapest ways for renters and homeowners to use for wood growing in backyards.
 Using heavy lumber wastes a lot of time and effort.
 Your chainsaw mill can simply turn them into useful pieces that are easy to deal with.

 However, if you have a weak or smaller chainsaw, the process is going to be quite daunting.
-Sometimes a few hard lumber become a huge challenge even with the best chainsaw mill.
+Sometimes a few hard lumber becomes a huge challenge even with the best chainsaw mill.

 So, you know how to cut logs into lumber with a chainsaw mill now.
 I hope your frustration and fatigue with huge lumbers will run away with the method.
 With some time and effort, you’ll be able to get right log sections quickly and effortlessly.
 Just Don’t Give Up!